Beyond Elicitation: Provision-based Prompt Optimization for Knowledge-Intensive Tasks: Method

 \subsection{Adaptive Knowledge Pruning}

-While systematic knowledge integration improves performance, the iterative knowledge provision can lead to excessively long prompts that exceed practical token limits.
-To address this challenge, we introduce an pruning mechanism by detecting structural inefficiencies in the hierarchy and providing guidance to $\text{LLM}_{opt}$ for targeted knowledge reduction.
+While knowledge integration improves performance, the iterative knowledge provision can lead to excessively long prompts that exceed practical token limits.
+We introduce a pruning mechanism by detecting structural inefficiencies in the hierarchy and providing guidance to $\text{LLM}_{opt}$ for targeted knowledge reduction.
 We define two types of structural constraints to identify pruning opportunities: